khanjan040/flask-exercise/README.md

 PUT /users/<id>
 ```

 Here we need to provide a user's `id` since we need to specify which user to update.
-The `body` for this request should contain the same attributes as the `POST` request from Part 4.

 However, the difference with this `PUT` request is that only values with the provided keys (`name`, `age`, `team`) will be updated, and any parameters not provided will not change the corresponding attribute in the user being updated.

-You do not need to account for `body` parameters provided that aren't `name`, `age`, or `team`.

 If the user with the provided `id` cannot be found, return a `404` and a useful `message`.